Â

 So, Now You Know

-If you're in the market for an easy way to create landscape edging and garden borders to contain mulch, check out 2xEDGE Staples and transform two-by (2x) lumber into terrific looking, long lasting edging using the lumber of your choice.
+Whichever mulch you choose, here's an easy way to create landscape edging and garden borders to contain it.
+Check out 2xEDGE Staples and transform two-by (2x) lumber into terrific looking, long lasting edging using the lumber of your choice.

 Bark vs Mulch: What Is the Difference (and How Do Wood Chips Fit Into This)?